GatoGraphQL/GatoGraphQL/README.md

 3. Create all required pages/categories/etc, to be found in each plugin's `config/constants.php` file (eg: [this file](https://github.com/leoloso/PoP/blob/master/wp-content/plugins/pop-coreprocessors/config/constants.php)), and set those constants with their corresponding ID ([there's an issue](https://github.com/leoloso/PoP/issues/38) to do this through scripts)
 4. Activate all plug-ins and the theme

+## Configuration

+PoP allows the configuration of the following properties, done in file wp-config.php:

+    Constant: POP_SERVER_USECACHE
+    Values: true|false
+    Description: Create and re-use a cache of the settings of the requested page.

+    Constant: POP_SERVER_USEMINIFIEDFILES
+    Values: true|false
+    Description: Include the mangled, minified and bundled together version of all .js, .tmpl.js and .css files.

+    Constant: POP_SERVER_TEMPLATEDEFINITION_TYPE
+    Values: 0|1|2
+    Description: Allows to replace the name of each module with a base36 number instead, to generate a smaller response (around 40%).
+      0: Use the original name of each module
+      1: Use both
+      2: Use the base36 counter number

+    Constant: POP_SERVER_COMPACTJSKEYS
+    Values: true|false
+    Description: Common keys from the JSON code sent to the front-end are replaced with a compact string.
+Output response will be smaller.

+    Constant: POP_SERVER_USELOCALSTORAGE
+    Values: true|false
+    Description: Save special loaded-in-the-background pages in localStorage, to not have to retrieve them again (until software version changes).

+    Constant: POP_SERVER_FORCESSL
+    Values: true|false
+    Description: If true, it will always redirect to HTTPS when accessing over HTTP

 ### Decentralization: enabling crossdomain

 To have a website consume data coming from other domains, crossdomain access must be allowed.
 For this, edit your .htaccess file like this: